onilabs/stratifiedjs/README.md

 This location can only be inferred if you load oni-apollo.js in the 'normal' way.
-If you rename oni-apollo.js to something else, or you don't load it through a <script> tag, you'll need to manually configure the 'apollo' hub before you can make calls such as `require('apollo:http')`.
+If you rename oni-apollo.js to something else, or you don't load it through a &lt;script> tag, you'll need to manually configure the 'apollo' hub before you can make calls such as `require('apollo:http')`.